FREQUENTLY ASKED QUESTIONS

 I have a partner and kids... can they come with me?

 Absolutely!
 Your visa will allow them to be sponsored by you.
-Depending on your type of visa your partner will come with a work visa and your children will go to school with New Zealand schoolmates for free.
+Your partner will come with a work visa and can work for any company on the New Zealand Accredited list.
+And your children under 18 years old will receive a student visa to go to your closest public school.

-However, we strongly recommend that your family does not join you immediately.
+However, we strongly recommend that your family should not join you immediately.
 Ideally, you should wait until you have exchanged the licenses, begun your work, saved some money and found a rental.
-In New Zealand, rental agreements will ask you for a bond (deposit) to start, and often some weeks rent in advance that you’ll need to be ready to pay.
+In New Zealand, rental agreements will ask you for a bond (deposit) to start, and often some weeks' rent in advance that you’ll need to be ready to pay.

 How good I must be speaking English? do you need an IELTS, TOEFL or similar exam to prove it?